guandali/grails-sample/README.md

 ## Design in details

 + CustomerController
++ ErrorController
++ Service Layer CustomerService
 + Two level of validations: on the page and domain.
-+ Trying to use services
++ Refactord to use services

 ## Installation